AmrHesham27/clinic/README.md

 </p>

 ## Why this project?
-This project will be a branch of projec clinic , the goal of this branch is to apply new staff like APIs, relationships of eloquent models and testing.
+In this project I am building a clinic management system using laravel and blades.
+In the branch APIs, I am turning the application into APIs and using it with Vue.

 ## How to start the project
 ```sh